 - Actual cash value.
 This is the amount you paid for an item, less depreciation.

 - Baggage.
-This includes your suitcases and it’s contents.
+This includes your luggage and it’s contents.

 - Dependent.
-Your spouse or unmarried children under the age prescribed by your insurer.
+Your spouse or unmarried children under the age required by your insurer.

 - Departure date.
-This is the date listed on your insurance certificate when you were scheduled to leave on your trip.
+This is the date listed on your insurance certificate of when you’re scheduled to leave on your trip.

 - Effective date.
 This is the time and date your coverage starts.

 - Return date.
-This is the date listed on your insurance certificate when you were originally meant scheduled to return to your final destination.
+This is the date listed on your insurance certificate when you’re scheduled to return to your final destination.

 - Premium.
 The financial cost of buying travel insurance.

 - Pre-existing condition.
-Any condition either you or your traveling companion were aware of or sort treatment for prior to the issue of your coverage.
+Any condition either you or your traveling companion were aware of or got treatment for before you bought coverage.